Multiparty private offers FAQ

 How is Accept by date different from End date?

-Accept by date is the offer's expiration date.
-Your customer must accept the multiparty private offer on or before this date or it expires.
-The End date specifies the date on which the multiparty private price/terms ends.
+Accept by date is the private offer's expiration date.
+Your customer must accept the multiparty private offer before the end of this date in Coordinated Universal Time (UTC), or the private offer will expire.
+The End date specifies the date on which the multiparty private price and terms end.
 The time zone for the customer accept by date and end date is Coordinated Universal Time (UTC).

 What is the difference between Absolute price and Discounted price type in a multiparty private offer?